Dispy-inc/Dispy/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
+This Code of Conduct applies within all community spaces, library usages, and also when an individual is officially representing the community in public spaces.
+Examples of representing our community include using an official email address, posting via an official social media account, or acting as an appointed representative at an online or offline event.

-Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
+Users are entirely responsible for their actions and behavior, and the developers are not liable for any misconduct, misuse, or consequences arising from their actions.

 ## Enforcement